 The number of bubbles necessary to maintain performance at a 51% correct for each letter of the alphabet is reported in Table 1.
-The efficient use of the spatio-temporal information in the stimulus was determined by performing a multiple linear regression on the bubbles' volumes (explanatory variables) and the participants' response accuracy 340 (predictor variable).
-That is, we constructed, for each participant, one regression coefficient volume (the two spatial dimensions and the temporal dimension) for each letter of the alphabet by subtracting, for a given letter, the sum of the 345 bubbles' volumes that led to an incorrect response from the sum of the bubbles' volumes that led to a correct response.
+The efficient use of the spatio-temporal information in the stimulus was determined by performing a multiple linear regression on the bubbles' volumes presented on every trial (explanatory variables) and the participants' response accuracy (predictor variable).
+That is, we constructed, for each participant, one regression coefficient volume (the two spatial dimensions and the temporal dimension) for each letter of the alphabet by subtracting, for a given letter, the sum of the bubbles' volumes that led to an incorrect response from the sum of the bubbles' volumes that led to a correct response.
 These volumes of regression coefficients are referred to as classification movies, which is a straightforward extension of classification images.
 The elements of these movies are referred to as voxels (by analogy to pixels in classification images).

-If all $64 \times 64 \times 12$ voxels were of equal 355 importance for successful letter identification, they would have uniform regression values.
-Any local divergence from uniformity indicates that this particular part of the stimulus (in spacetime) was particularly important for the task at 360 hand.
+If all $64 \times 64 \times 12$ voxels were of equal importance for successful letter identification, they would have uniform regression values.
+Any local divergence from uniformity indicates that this particular part of the stimulus (in spacetime) was particularly important for the task at hand.
 The statistical analysis was restricted to the spatial central horizontal strip in the classification movies $(40 \times 64 \times 12 \text{ voxels})$ where the letters were located.
-The strips above and below
+The strips above and below were used to estimate the mean and the standard deviation of the null distribution and to transform the classification movies into Z-scores.
+A total of 26,000 trials might seem like a lot but in this case it is not enough to obtain one classification movie per letter for each participant.
+We thus summed the classification movies transformed into Z-scores across the 4 participants and, to transform the resulting group classification movies into Z-scores, divided them by $\sqrt{4}$.